MicrosoftDocs/microsoft-365-community/Community/glossary.md

 The Content Query Web Part (CQWP) is a web part available in Classic SharePoint that allows rolling up of content across lists and sub sites.
 The content returned is limited to only the site collection the web part is in.
 This web part has been replaced by the Highlighted Content web part in Modern SharePoint which gets around the site collection limitation.

+### Content Type Gallery

+The Content Type Gallery is the modernized view of the [Content Type Hub](#content-type-hub) in the SharePoint Admin Center's Content Services [Content type gallery](#content-type-gallery).
+It provides a modern view of the [Content Types](#content-type) defined there, and will eventually provide more sophisticated content management tools.

+### Content Type Hub

+The Content Type Hub is a Site Collection where you can manage [Content Types](#content-type) and [Site Columns](#site-column) which should be available across your entire tenant.
+The Content Type Hub is older technology and generally is used less than in the past, primarily because it is slow to publish and it published to all [Site Collections](#site-collection) in the tenant.
+There is a modernized view of the Content Type Hub in the SharePoint Admin Center's Content Services [Content Type Gallery](#content-type-gallery).

 ### Crawled Property

 A Crawled Property is one of the basic units of the Search Schema.
 They are created automatically by the SharePoint Search Indexer (or Crawler) when it is discovering content that can be searched.
 The information stored in Crawled Properties is made available in queries by mapping them to Managed Properties.